Brenda Song: Early life

-Brenda Song was born on March 27, 1988, in Carmichael, California, a suburb of Sacramento, to a Hmong father from Bangkok and a Thai mother who was adopted by a Hmong family.
-Her paternal grandparents were from the Xiong clan (熊; Xyooj in Hmong), but Americanized their surname to Song after arriving in the United States.
+Song was born on March 27, 1988, in Carmichael, California, a suburb of Sacramento.
+Her father is Hmong and from Bangkok.
+Her mother is from Thailand as well, and was adopted by a Hmong family.
+Her paternal grandparents were from the Xiong clan (熊; Xyooj in Hmong), but anglicized their surname to Song after arriving in the United States.
 Her parents were born in Thailand and met as adults in Sacramento.
 Her father works as a school teacher and her mother is a homemaker.
 She has two younger brothers named Timmy and Nathan Song.

 When she was six years old, Song moved with her mother to Los Angeles to support her acting career; the rest of the family followed two years later.
 As a young girl, Song wanted to do ballet, while her younger brother wanted to take taekwondo.
 She said, "My mom only wanted to take us to one place," so they settled on taekwondo.
 Although Song cried all the way through her first class, she now holds a black belt in taekwondo.
 Song was named an All-American Scholar in the ninth grade.
 She was homeschooled and earned a high school diploma at age 16, then took courses at a community college.
 She graduated from the University of California, Berkeley in 2009, majoring in psychology and minoring in business.